 Got tickets to Islington’s acclaimed Almeida Theatre?
 Look no further than Almeida Restaurant for your pre-theatre fare.
 Located just over the road from the playhouse, the food philosophy here is distinctly British but with a creative, modern twist.
 The three course pre-theatre menu offers plenty of options, though the slow cooked pork belly with quince, cabbage and turnip salad is a particular favourite.

 When the food critics are sighing with epicurean delight over somewhere, you know you’re in for a treat.
-And a Michelin star doesn’t hurt either.
-Arbutus is such a restaurant.
-The pre-theatre menu here changes frequently, but you can trust that the dishes – whether it’s ceviche of Cornish mackerel or fresh sheep’s ricotta gnudi – will be masterful and delicious.
+Arbutus is a Michelin star restaurant with a pre-theatre menu that changes frequently.
+However, you can trust that the dishes – whether it’s ceviche of Cornish mackerel or fresh sheep’s ricotta gnudi – will be masterful and delicious.

 Just a short walk from the theatres of Piccadilly, this Soho-based restaurant by Mark Hix places the focus on provenance and the seasons for each elegant plate put out.
 The pre-theatre menu at Hix Soho reflects this signature fare, giving diners the choice between a two or three-course meal, encompassing dishes like chargrilled Lyme Bay cuttlefish, and Paddock Farm Tamworth pork sausage.